virada-k/retail-sales-behavior-analysis-instacart/04-tableau-dashboard/README.md

 **💡 Recommendation:**

-   **- Proactive Engagement:** Ask the Marketing team to launch personalized retention campaigns (e.g., exclusive loyalty discounts) specifically for 'Risk Royalists.'
+   - **Proactive Engagement:** Ask the Marketing team to launch personalized retention campaigns (e.g., exclusive loyalty discounts) specifically for 'Risk Royalists.'

-   **- Churn Prevention:** Coordinate with Customer Service to identify pain points for 'Lost' and 'At-risk' segments.
+   - **Churn Prevention:** Coordinate with Customer Service to identify pain points for 'Lost' and 'At-risk' segments.
 Use automated re-order notification system for bulk purchasers (this long gap-days might be mistaken as churn) to stay top-of-mind.

 <br>